danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-31-view-controller-delegation-in-swiftui.md

 ---
-title: How to use view controller delegation in SwiftUI
+title: View controller delegation in SwiftUI
 date:  2020-01-31 12:00:00 +0100
 tags:  swiftui uikit
 icon:  swiftui

+redirect_from: /blog/2020/01/31/present-delegating-view-controllers-in-swiftui
 ---

 Presenting UIKit view controllers in SwiftUI is simple, but things become more complicated when they communicate through delegation.
 In this post, we'll look at a way to solve this.